Reflectors are forms of passive visibility, while lights are great for active visibility. Read on to see where each one is helpful and most efficient.

 by John Brown

-With the MEA Weekend, trees dropping their leaves, and Halloween on every child’s mind, we need to keep visibility in mind while staying active this fall.
-As the days get shorter, the primary forms of visibility we focus on are passive and active visibility when riding our bikes or walking.
-And, things like reflectors and bright colors are forms of passive visibility, while lights and blinkers are great examples of active visibility.
+Now that fall is officially here, we must keep visibility in mind while staying active amongst all autumn colors.
+As the days get shorter, while enjoying your favorite outdoor activities this time of the year, the primary forms of visibility we need to focus on are passive and active visibility.
+Things like reflectors and bright colors are passive forms of visibility, While lights and blinkers are great examples of active visibility.
 Read on to see where each one is helpful and most efficient.

 First Passive visibility

-Most autumn rides start in the light and only devolve into darkness as the ride stretches on.
+Most autumn bike rides start in the light and gradually evolve into darkness as the rider pedals.
 In these cases, most riders rely on passive visibility to get them home.
-Provided your ride is under street lamps or some form of light, that passive visibility will get you home safely.
+Provided your ride is under street lamps or some form of light, that passive visibility will get you home.
 The most common form of passive visibility is the lowly reflector.
-These plastic devices are required by the CPSC to be installed on all bicycles sold in the united states.
-You will find reflectors come in two colors, white (front and wheels) and Red (rear).
+These plastic devices are required by the CPSC (U.S. Consumer Product Safety Commission) to be installed on all bicycles sold in the United States.
+You will find reflectors in two colors: white (front and wheels) and Red (rear).

 Additionally, many apparel companies install reflective materials onto their products.
-Like the reflector on your bike, these reflective materials will take any light thrown at you, and return it back to the source of the light.
-Where passive reflectivity falls short, is when there is no light source to activate the visibility.
+Like the reflector on your bike, these reflective materials will take any light directed your way and return it to the source of the light so you are seen.
+Where passive reflectivity falls short is when there is no light source to activate the visibility.

 This jacket offers excellent visibility through color and reflective materials.

-Several manufactures make cool winter gloves that are both visible and insulated
+Several manufacturers make cool winter gloves that are both visible and insulated.

 Active visibility